gavv/reclog/MANUAL.rst

 CAVEATS
 =======

+reclog makes several assumptions about the command it runs:

 - The output and input should be textual and line-oriented, otherwise errors are possible.
 - The command should be a non-interactive program that uses terminal in canonical mode, otherwise data corruption and freezes are possible.